-.1 MISSING DATA
+5.1 MISSING DATA

-The number of records in both our datasets was not the same.
+The number of records in both datasets was not the same.
 While the pre-survey dataset had 1455 records, the post-survey dataset had 414 records.
-To address this problem, we first matched the two datasets on the key attribute, the student email.
-On combining we found that only 292 records matched.
-Thus the remaining records with no complementary entry in either the pre-survey dataset or the post-survey dataset were considered missing and were removed from the dataset.
+To address this problem, we matched the two datasets on the key attribute, the student email.
+On combining only 292 records matched.
+Thus the remaining records with no complementary entry in either dataset were considered missing and were removed.

-.2 DATA TRANSFORMATION
+5.2 DATA TRANSFORMATION